mahnazzzz/Assignment12-Neo4j/README.md

 * docker run \ -d --name neo4j \ --rm \ --publish=7474:7474 \ --publish=7687:7687 \ --env NEO4J_AUTH=neo4j/123 \ neo4j

+123 is the kode for our neo4j in container!

 ### Load csv filen in docker container

 * docker cp some2016UKgeotweets.csv neo4j:/var/lib/neo4j/import.

 ### Access to our database in this browser